 Learn about New York City’s rich history through the Museum’s current exhibitions.
 According to grade level, students will sketch or write their reflections during the interactive tour.
 Teachers should specify if they wish to include a viewing of Timescapes, the 22-minute multimedia documentary on the history of New York City.

-Upcoming special exhibitions at the City Museum include: Mac Conner: A New York Life (opening September 2014), Jeff Chien-Hsing Liao’s New York: Assembled Realities (opening October 2014), Letters to Afar: Installation by Péter Forgács & the Klezmatics (opening October 2014), Saving Place: Fifty Years of New York City Landmarks (opening April 2015), and Folk City: New York and the American Folk Music Revival (opening June 17, 2015), and Affordable New York: A Housing Legacy (opening September 18, 2015).
+Special exhibitions include: Everything Is Design: The Work of Paul Rand (opening February 25, 2015), Hip Hop Revolution: Photographs by Janette Beckman, Joe Conzo, and Martha Cooper (opening April 1, 2015), Saving Place: Fifty Years of New York City Landmarks (opening April 21, 2015), and Folk City: New York and the American Folk Music Revival (opening June 17, 2015), and Affordable New York: A Housing Legacy (opening September 18, 2015).
 Click here to learn more about our upcoming exhibitions.

 History Lab Programs